KAR-NG/Sales-of-Summer-Clothes-in-E-commerce-/summer.md

 has\_urgency\_banner
 </td>
 <td style="text-align:left;">
-Whether there was an urgency banner with an urgency
+Whether there was an urgency banner with an urgency.
 </td>
 </tr>
 <tr>